BlueWhiteIllustrated - Nitt Clips: Watch James Franklin's Wednesday video conference

 Nitt Clips: Watch James Franklin's Wednesday video conference

 Penn State head coach James Franklin met with the media following Wednesday night's practice.
-He provides an update on RB Devyn Ford and QB Ta'Quan Roberson, as well as opens up on how much development can take place while also preparing for an opponent each week.
-Watch his complete video conference below.
+He provides an update on the quarterback situation between Sean Clifford and Will Levis, how he feels about his offensive line rotation and much more!

 HOLIDAY SPECIAL: Get FREE gear with new annual subscription!